platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 But even before a reviewer invests her time in evaluating a model software, much can be done in advance by the author herself.
 In fact, where a reviewer might concentrate on model validation, the author could ensure model verification [@Sargent1994].
 Verification answers the questions: Does the code do what the author intends it to do?
 To ensure this, it has become good software practice to employ unit testing and try to reach a good coverage of the test framework over your entire code base [@Ellims2006], and to integrate automated verification with the source code management service as Continuous Integration [CI,@Shahin2017].

 How does an author deal with the feedback she receives during a friendly or journal-led review?
-Often, this comes as an itemized list of points to address; as such it is in an ideal form to be converted to so-called "issues" or "tickets" in the source code management service, or a dedicated issue tracker system linked to the model software.
+Often, this comes as an itemized list of points to address; as such it is in an ideal form to be converted to _tickets_ or _issues_ in the SCM service, or a dedicated issue tracker system linked to the model software.
 Improvements to the model code can then be tied to the issue tracker, transparently documenting the resolution of those issues, and helping to formulate the rebuttal to reviewer critique.

 ### Collaborators